 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-The article Why Cliffs Natural Resources' Shares Plunged originally appeared on Fool.com.Fool contributor Travis Hoium has no position in any stocks mentioned.
-You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings, or follow his CAPS picks at TMFFlushDraw.
-The Motley Fool has no position in any of the stocks mentioned.
+The article Why Cliffs Natural Resources' Shares Plunged originally appeared on Fool.com.Fool contributor Travis Hoium has no positions in the stocks mentioned above.
+You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings or follow his CAPS picks at TMFFlushDraw.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.